HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/usage.md

     ![](../../assets/HCL_SearchV2_Authoring_title_sort_icon.png "Sort the search results by clicking on sorting icon that appears on hover on column header, for example, title ascending")

-8. Hover over a result item row and click on the Edit icon.
+8.  **To Edit an Item**: Hover over a result item row and click on the Edit icon.

     ![](../../assets/HCL_SearchV2_Authoring_edit_icon.png "Click on Edit icon after hovering on result item to open it in the same tab under Edit mode")